-There are a total of 48 Queen’s Scholars, with usually 12 chosen every year: eight boys at age 13+ entry and four girls at age 16+ entry.
-A Queen’s Scholarship is normally tenable for five years.
-Queen’s Scholars are required to board at the School and all belong to College, one of the six boarding Houses.
-For information about College, please refer to our boarding page.
+There are a total of 48 King’s Scholars, with usually 12 chosen every year: eight boys at age 13+ entry and four girls at age 16+ entry.
+A King’s Scholarship is normally tenable for five years.
+King’s Scholars are required to board at the School and all belong to College, one of the six boarding Houses.
+For information about College, please refer to our boarding pages.

-From 2022 entry, the fee for 13+ Queen’s Scholars will be set at the day fee for the academic year.
-For 16+ Queen’s Scholars, the fee is set at 40% less than the full boarding fee.
+The fee for 13+ King’s Scholars is set at the day fee for the academic year.
+For 16+ King’s Scholars, the fee is currently set at 40% less than the full boarding fee; from September 2024, King’s Scholars 16+ will pay the 16+ day fee.
 The value of a scholarship may be supplemented by a bursary up to a maximum of 100% if there is proven financial need.
 The Governing Body usually reviews school fees for the subsequent year annually by the end of the summer term, for publication in early July.
 Please refer to our Fees page for updates.

 - If you would like your son to sit The Challenge, it is essential to discuss the matter with his present head teacher, who will be required to counter-sign the Challenge application form by February in Year 8.